-National Institution for Transforming India (NITI) Aayog
+About National Institution for Transforming India (NITI) Aayog

-NITI Aayog was formed on 1st January 2015, which was a replacement of the Planning Commission.
+NITI Aayog was established on 1st January 2015, which was a replacement of the Planning Commission.
 It serves as an advisory body or a “Think Tank” of the government of India to advice on social and economic issues.

 Composition of NITI Aayog:

 1. Prime Minister of India as the Chairperson

 2. Governing Council comprising the Chief Ministers of all the States and Lt.
 Governors of Union Territories

 3. Regional Councils will be convened to address specific issues and contingencies impacting more than one state or a region by the Prime Minister and will comprise of the Chief Ministers of States and Lt.
 Governors of Union Territories in the region.

 4. Experts, specialists and practitioners with relevant domain knowledge as special invitees nominated by the Prime Minister

 5. The full-time organizational framework will comprise of, in addition to the Prime Minister as the Chairperson:

 i.
 Vice-Chairperson to be appointed by the Prime Minister